ovh/docs/pages/public_cloud/stormshield_network_security_vrack/guide.en-gb.md

 ##### Re-synchronize the HA configuration

-The synchronization between the two Stormshield instances is crucial to ensure that both firewalls are always up to date with the same configuration.
-At this point, the two Stormshield instances should not be in sync anymore as we configured a lot of parameters on the first instance than the second one is not aware of.
+The synchronization between the two SNS instances is crucial to ensure that both firewalls are always up to date with the same configuration.
+At this point, the two SNS instances should not be in sync anymore as we configured a lot of parameters on the first instance than the second one is not aware of.

-* Log in to the active Stormshield instance using SSH :
+* Log in to the active SNS instance using SSH :

 ```console
 ssh admin@<ip_address>
 ```

-* Synchronize the two Stormshield :
+* Synchronize the two SNS :

 ```console
 hasync